pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 ### Logging in using the IP address

-To view the pega deployment components, enter:
+To view the Pega deployment components, enter:

 `$ kubectl get services --namespace pega`

 ![](media/f329e9f92feed8cb5959d91db246aa84.png)

 The pega-web tier external IP address and port number are displayed.
-Port 80 is used for http traffic, which means you can’t use https encryption when access the web-tier in a browser with

-Instead, Pega recommends using the domain name of the web tier.
+Port 80 is used for http traffic, which means you can’t use https encryption when accessing the web-tier in a browser; instead, Pega recommends using the domain name of the web tier.

 ### Logging in using the domain name of the web tier